 Richard V. Aghababian Emergency Medicine Leadership and Administrative Fellowship

-The Richard V Aghababian Emergency Medicine Leadership and Administration Fellowship provides the opportunity for emergency physicians to develop key administrative skills essential to becoming future leaders in the delivery of emergency care and healthcare in general.
+The Richard V. Aghababian Emergency Medicine Administrative/Leadership Fellowship provides the opportunity for emergency physicians to develop key administrative skills essential to becoming future leaders in the delivery of emergency care and healthcare in general.

-The fellowship faculty includes physician and non-physician leaders who have expertise in various aspects of emergency department, hospital and health care system administration and leadership.
-Collectively, the faculty’s experience covers every essential aspect of emergency medicine administration as well as multiple hospital and health system rolls.
-In addition, their experience also covers academic, urban and community emergency medicine practices.
+The fellowship faculty includes physician and non-physician leaders who have expertise in various aspects of Emergency Department, Hospital and Health Care System administration.
+Collectively the faculty’s experience covers every essential aspect of Emergency Medicine administration as well as multiple facets of hospital and health system administration.
+In addition, the faculty’s experience also covers academic, urban and community Emergency Medicine practices.
 Each faculty member has substantial experience in their respective areas of expertise as well as experience in mentorship and education.
-Finally, many of the faculty have published original research in the areas of quality and ED/hospital operations and hold leadership positions in state and national organizations.

 For further information please contact: